pmarcum/WorPT-Work-Plan-Tool-4-proposals/latexTableTemplates/NOTANONtasks/readme.md

 </ol>
 <b>The below lines are what you will most likely need to copy/paste, to get your column widths just right:</b>
 <pre><code>
+\LandScapetrue                   % puts table in landscape mode
 \def\TaskWidth{3.9in}            % width of leftmost ("Tasks") column
 \def\LeadWidth{1.2in}            % width of middle ("Lead") column
 \def\ExpertiseWidth{1.8in}       % width of rightmost ("Expertise") column
-\LandScapefalse                  % uncomment for landscape table
 </code></pre>
 <b>The below lines might be useful - they adjust the table compactness:</b>
 <pre><code>